Lernstick/glados/howtos/network-config.md

     avahi-browse -r --no-db-lookup _http._tcp

 to discover services in your network.
-If your network is configured appropriately, you should discover the exam server.
+If your network and server are configured appropriately, you should discover the exam server with the above command.

 ### Exam server with fixed IP-address